astropy/astroplan/docs/index.rst

 What is astroplan?
 ==================

-**astroplan** is an open source Python package that helps astronomers plan observations.
+**astroplan** is an open source Python package to help astronomers plan observations.

 .. warning::

-    We're still in development, so the `astroplan` API may change.
-    `Astropy`_, `PyEphem`_ or `Skyfield`_ are good options if you're looking for a more stable package.
+    This release should be considered a "preview", as Astroplan is still under heavy development.
+Most importantly for users, this means the `astroplan` API may change substantially in future versions.
+Consider using `Astropy`_, `PyEphem`_ and/or `Skyfield`_ if you're looking for some of the functionality here but what to use more mature packages.

-Our aim is to make astroplan a flexible toolbox for observation planning and scheduling.
-We want astroplan to be easy for Python and observing beginners to pick up, but powerful enough for observatories preparing nightly and long-term schedules.
+The goal of astroplan is to make a flexible toolbox for observation planning and scheduling.
+When complete, the goal is to be easy for Python beginners and new observers to to pick up, but powerful enough for observatories preparing nightly and long-term schedules.

 Features:

+* Calculate locations, rise/set times, ... of targets for a given observer location.
+* Built-in convenience functions for standard observation planning plots (airmass, parallactic angle, sky maps).
+* Determining observability of sets of targets given an arbitrary set of constraints (i.e., airmass, moon, etc.).
 * `Astropy`_ powered!
-* Calculate locations, rise/set times, ... of targets for a given observer
-* Built-in plotting functions (airmass, parallactic angle, sky maps)
-* Ability to take multiple constraints into account (i.e., airmass, moon, etc.) when determining visibility of objects.

 Links
 =====